-Students are considered to be in good academic standing when their cumulative grade point average is a minimum of a 2.0.
+Students are in good academic standing when their cumulative grade point average is a minimum of a 2.0.
 Florida Memorial University's policies on academic warning, probation and suspension are based on the potentiality that students can overcome academic difficulty and make appropriate progress toward a degree.